 Step 10 of 11

 Sending your documents by regular mail will considerably lengthen the time for processing.

 1361 Barrington Street

 In order for your application to be processed you must submit payment of your registration fee.
 The Nova Scotia Association of Architects membership year runs from January 1st to December 31st.
 For applicants who have never been registered with the NSAA and who are applying for a practising registration class, registration fees are prorated quarterly.
 Membership fees are automatically prorated on a quarterly basis.

 Upon submission, you will be asked to provide credit card information.

 Upon submission, you will be given mailing details.

-Upon submission, you will be given instructions on where to send your e-Transfer.
+Upon submission, you will be given further details.